What Is Satanism? A Complete Guide to Types, Beliefs & History

 Temple of Set 1975 Theistic Set (distinct deity) Xeper, conscious self-evolution Apolitical

-Key Philosophical Differences
+Key Philosophical Differences Between Satanic Groups

-Church of Satan vs. Satanic Temple
+Church of Satan vs. The Satanic Temple

 • CoS: Social Darwinism, stratification, "might is right"